 The historic home includes a keeping room, a room directly off the kitchen typical in Colonial era homes.
 In addition, the Inn has two spacious parlors with comfortable sofas and chairs where you can get lost in a good book, sip a glass of wine from the Honor Bar, play a game of Scrabble or work on an ongoing puzzle.

-The house boasts several unique architectural features such as hand painted Wedgewood tiles adorning the parlor fireplace, Indian shutters and exposed beams dating back to the early 1600s.
-All the guest rooms are charmingly decorated with attention to comfort and details, including fireplaces in four of the rooms.
+The house boasts several unique architectural features such as hand-painted Wedgewood tiles adorning the parlor fireplace, Indian shutters, and exposed beams dating back to the early 1600s.
+All the guest rooms are charmingly decorated with attention to comfort and detail.
 All six guestrooms have their own bathroom.

-Innkeeper Hana has reinvigorated the historic Inn with refined accessories and whimsical details.
-Think 18th century America meets Alice in Wonderland.
-For added fun, Hana has placed a variety of “bars” around the Inn, where you can help yourself to cocktails, candy, fresh bread or a borrowed book for your enjoyment.
+Innkeeper Amelia has reinvigorated the historic Inn with refined accessories and whimsical details.
+Think 18th-century America meets Alice in Wonderland.
+For added fun, Amelia has placed a variety of “bars” around the Inn, where you can help yourself to cocktails, candy, fresh bread, or a borrowed book for your enjoyment.

 From the North or South: